Bristol-Myers Squibb has obtained the following independent reviews:

 - Water Consumption associated with Manufacturing and R&D Facilities, Distribution Centers and Offices.

-- Appropriateness and robustness of underlying reporting systems and processes used to collect, analyze, and review the environmental information reported;
+- Appropriateness and robustness of underlying reporting systems and processes used to collect, analyze, and review the reported environmental information;

-- Evaluation of the reported data against Bristol-Myers Squibb’ internal reporting procedures; and
+- Evaluation of the reported data against BMS’ internal reporting procedures; and

 - Evaluation of the GHG emissions data against the requirements of the World Resources Institute (WRI)/World Business Council for Sustainable Development (WBCSD) Greenhouse Gas Protocol Corporate Accounting and Reporting Standards.